Foreign Visits and Assignments (FV&A)

 for BNL Site Access:

-Please refer to the OP Tracking Number assigned in all correspondence
+Please refer to the PE Tracking Number assigned in all correspondence

 relating to the event.

-Directions for using the Open to the Public process are listed at the
+Directions for using the Public Event process are listed at the

 top of the form.
 Please follow these instructions to avoid delays in